memfault/interrupt/_drafts/test-automation-renode.md

 The problem with automated firmware testing with real hardware is that it's **hard**.
-Not only does the system require a relatively stable firmware to build on top of, it will also require extra hardware and software to orchestrate the tests and capture results.
+Not only does the system require a relatively stable firmware to build on top of, but it will also require extra hardware and software to orchestrate the tests and capture results.

 An alternative to building a complicated orchestration system for automated tests is to use the popular hardware emulator project, Renode, and it's built-in